finmars-platform/finmars-portal/README.md

 `./src` - folder with all source code

-`./libs` - backup folder with all libraries required for gulp compiler
+`./libs` - backup folder with all libraries.

-`./server.js` - server init file
+`./server.js` - server file

+`./server-proxy.js` - server file with proxy to dev server

 `./Gulpfile` - configuration file for Gulp compiler